Skip to content

 Where the Dordogne château country runs

 If the region sits alongside others on your shortlist, our companion guides help.
 See wedding venues in south-west France for the wider area, château wedding venues in Bordeaux for the vineyards to the west, and château wedding venues in the South of France for the southern arc.
+For a quieter rural feel across the country, see countryside wedding venues in France.

 Era, architecture, and catering models